-Creating an SEO efficient keyword strategy in 2020
+Creating an SEO efficient Amazon keyword strategy in 2020

-SEO is one of the most important factors when selling on Amazon and brands who don’t understand it will struggle to make sales.
+SEO is one of the most important factors when selling on Amazon and brands who don’t understand Amazon keyword optimisation will struggle to make sales.
 Since there are over 5 million sellers on Amazon, the biggest hurdle to selling on this marketplace is making sure your product listings are being seen by the right audience at the right time in their search.
-Amazon SEO not only helps ensure Amazon shoppers will see your product listings in their search results, but it will lead to a higher conversion rate and sales!
+Amazon SEO keywords not only help ensure Amazon shoppers will see your product listings in their search results, but it will lead to a higher conversion rate and sales!

 There are 4 steps to optimising your Amazon keyword strategy:

 1. Know what affects Amazon SEOBefore refining your SEO keywords, it is a good idea to know how else your ASINs can be affected by optimising your product detail pages.
 Ensure your product listings are optimised from top to bottom or you will miss out on optimum sales, regardless of how targeted your keywords are.
 This means explanatory titles, stand-out imagery, descriptive bullets and compelling product descriptions.
 Find out the other ways your Amazon rankings can be improved with Molzi’s Amazon SEO guide.